Antipurity/lenia-game/levels/README.md

 - `B1`: the `1` input.
 Constant.
 Uniform.
 Bias.
 B for Behavior.
 - `Bspeed`: the current speed.
 For example, when computing `speed`, set `Bspeed=1` to make the rest compute acceleration, or `Bspeed=0.99` to slow down gradually.
-- `Bmouse`: how far away the mouse is, as a vec2 with 0…1 components.
+- `Bmouse`: how far away the mouse is, as a vec2 with -1…1 components.
-- `Btarget`: how far away the target is, as a vec2 with 0…1 components.
+- `Btarget`: how far away the target is, as a vec2 with -1…1 components.
 - `Bhealth`: the current health.
 - Colors:
-  - `Br`: the intensity/direction of Lenia RED nearby, 0…1.
+  - `Br`: the intensity/direction of Lenia RED nearby, 0…1 or -1…1.
 Examples: for `speed`, `Bdr=-0.01` implements collision detection; for `emittance`, this can be used for traps that wait for a color to emit their own.
   - `Bg`: the intensity/direction of Lenia GREEN nearby.
   - `Bb`: the intensity/direction of Lenia BLUE nearby.
 - `Btime`: `sin(BtimeFrequency * time * 2*PI)`, -1…1, changing periodically.